 Connecticut’s oldest cemeteries date to the 1630s, and Union is among them.
 The “White Lady” has been sighted there since at least the nineteenth century, usually described as a woman in white appearing on foggy nights.
 Legend connects her to a carriage accident, though documentation is sparse.

 What makes Union physically dangerous is less the ghost and more the ground itself.
-The old coffins from the 1600s have rotted away underground, creating sinkholes hidden beneath the grass.
+The old coffins from the 1600s have rotted away underground, creating sinkholes underneath the grass.
 People have taken serious falls.

 The cemetery ground is rough and uneven, and when you’re out there at night with poor visibility, it’s easy to get hurt.
-That’s happened often enough that they’ve fenced it off and have regular patrols now.
+That’s happened often enough that they’ve fenced it off and now have regular patrols.

-In the 1990s, paranormal investigators recorded audio there that seemed to contain actual words, though people disagree about what they heard.
+In the 1990s, paranormal investigators recorded audio there that appeared to contain actual words, though people disagree about what they heard.

 Local residents near the cemetery have complained about sleep disturbances.
-Whether that traces to psychological unease about living near an old burial ground or something else, the reports cluster around people within a few blocks of the site.
+Whether that stems from psychological unease about living near an old burial ground or from something else, the reports cluster around people within a few blocks of the site.

 7. Charter Street Burying Point, Salem

-Salem’s oldest cemetery has been around since 1637 and was actively used during the witch trial era.
+Salem’s oldest cemetery dates back to 1637 and was used during the witchcraft trials.
 That’s where they buried Giles Corey after he was pressed to death in 1692 for refusing to enter a plea.

 The spot where his gravestone sits has developed a reputation because stones near it have toppled repeatedly, injuring visitors on several documented occasions.

 The cemetery closes at dusk, but the iron gates rattle audibly even when there is no wind.
-Tourists come because of Salem’s witch trial history, but the site has an atmosphere that goes beyond typical historical interest.
+Tourists come for Salem’s witch trial history, but the site has an atmosphere that goes past mere historical interest.
 People report sudden anxiety attacks, scratching themselves without realizing it during panic episodes.

 Compass malfunctions get reported there with enough frequency to be notable.
-Whether that indicates magnetic anomalies in the soil or something else, it creates a practical hazard for people trying to navigate the site.
-The historical trauma of 1692 left marks on Salem that you can still feel walking through that cemetery.
+Whether that indicates magnetic anomalies in the soil or something else, it poses a practical hazard to people attempting to navigate the site.
+The historical tragedy of 1692 left its mark on Salem, and you can still feel it as you walk through that cemetery.

 8. Resurrection Cemetery, Justice, Illinois

-Drivers report their vehicles locking while Mary is inside, or dashboard lights flickering.
+Drivers report their vehicles locking while Mary is inside, or dashboard lights shimmering.
 The cemetery itself has an additional layer of history: unmarked graves from the bootlegger era, when Chicago mob activity was at its peak.
-A 1970s expansion disturbed some of those burials, which seemed to intensify reported encounters.
+A 1970s expansion disturbed some of those burials, which appeared to intensify reported encounters.

-The physical layout poses hazards—overgrown sections with rusted fencing that can cause cuts, and areas where the ground has settled unevenly.
+The physical layout poses hazards, such as overgrown sections with rusted fencing that can cause cuts, and areas where the ground has settled unevenly.
 Police respond to trespassing calls there regularly.
 Whatever you make of Mary’s story, the cemetery has enough documented incidents that local authorities take the danger seriously.

 9. Boothill Graveyard, Tombstone

-Tombstone’s cemetery from 1879 is exactly what you would expect from Wild West history—rough wooden markers, epitaphs that reference violent deaths, and an atmosphere that has not softened much over a century.
-The arid Arizona environment creates immediate physical danger through dehydration and heat exposure.
+Tombstone’s cemetery from 1879 is exactly what you would expect from Wild West history—rough wooden markers, epitaphs that reference violent deaths, along with an atmosphere that has not softened much over a century.
+The arid Arizona environment creates immediate physical dangers from dehydration and heat exposure.

 Rattlesnakes are common in the area.
 The desert around Tombstone is not forgiving to people who get disoriented.
 Rangers stationed there warn about altitude effects that can mimic other symptoms, creating confusion about what someone is actually experiencing.

 Visitors report hearing gunshots at night when no one is firing weapons.
 Whether that is acoustic oddities carrying sound from elsewhere or something paranormal, it startles people badly enough that they have injured themselves trying to leave quickly in the dark.
-A restoration project in the 1990s saw workers complaining about tools going missing and turning up damaged.
-The combination of harsh environment and violent history makes Boothill genuinely hazardous even without supernatural elements.
+A restoration project in the 1990s saw workers complaining that tools went missing and turned up damaged.
+The combination of rough environment and violent history makes Boothill genuinely hazardous even without supernatural elements.

 10. Okunoin Cemetery, Wakayama